News / Analysis

 Meanwhile, Lenovo yesterday posted better-than-expected quarterly results, despite a 10% drop in revenues YoY.

-Reuters also reports that a Saudi Arabian Public Investment Fund has managed to take advantage of the global equities slump to purchase about $10 bn worth of stakes in Boeing, Facebook and Citigroup.
+Reuters also reports that a Saudi Arabian Public An asset (usually money or work) provided to another in expectation of receiving a cash return or be...
+Fund has managed to take advantage of the global equities slump to purchase about $10 bn worth of stakes in Boeing, Facebook and Citigroup.

 US equity funds purchased a further 5.36 bn dollars’ worth.
 Spotify shares yesterday jumped 10% on the announcement of an exclusive Joe Rogan podcast series.